kimwalisch/libpopcnt/README.md

 #include "libpopcnt.h"

 /*
- * Count the number of 1 bits in the data array.
+ * Count the number of 1 bits in the data array
  * @data: An array
  * @size: Size of data in bytes
  */